DDC vs I2C

 ddcutil reads from and writes to the userspace /dev-i2c devices which present a file system like abstraction of an I2C bus.
 It leaves the bit-banging to the video device drivers, e.g. amdgpu, nouveau.

 Some time ago the Monitor Control Command Set (MCCS) specification took on the role of defining the virtual control panel (VCP) feature codes processed by DDC/CI.
 The DDC/CI specification references the MCCS spec.
-Later, a protocol was defined for carrying MCCS over USB.
-There is also a specification for carrying MCCS over USB, without use of DDC/CI or USB.
+Later, a protocol (the VESA UBS Monitor Control Class Specification) was defined for carrying MCCS over USB, without use of DDC/CI.
 Nonetheless this usage is also referred to casually as "DDC".